Complete poker terminology: all poker terms

 Dominated hand – it is a hand that is dominated by the opponent’s hand according to a kicker.
 For example, you have KQ and your opponent has KA, your hand is dominated by the king.

-DON (Double or Nothing) – it is a tournament where the prize places are two times less than a participants’ quantity, and the prize pool is evenly distributed among the winners.
+DON (Double or Nothing) – it is a tournament where the prize places are two times less than the participants’ quantity, and the prize pool is evenly distributed among the winners.

-Donk.
-This term applies to an inexperienced or a weak player, specifically the one who doesn't fold poor hands or plays their hand against the odds.
+Donk – this definition applies to an inexperienced or weak player, specifically the one who doesn't fold poor hands or plays their hand against the odds.

 Donkbet – it is a player’s bet on the flop after he called on preflop and took the initiative on the flop earlier than a preflop-aggressor.
 An example: the button makes the raise, you are on BB and make a call and then immediately make a donkbet on the flop.